dotnet/AspNetCore.Docs/aspnetcore/migration/webapi.md

 [!code-csharp[](webapi/sample/ProductsApp/Controllers/ProductsController.cs?highlight=19,24)]

-Finally, the *Product* model used by the *ProductsApp*, is a simple class:
+The `Product` model used by `ProductsController` is a simple class:

 [!code-csharp[](webapi/sample/ProductsApp/Models/Product.cs)]